kontell/My-Scripts/README.md

 By default the script pulls 9 days of data but the number of days can be passed with an argument: `bash grab-epg.sh 1`

-## music-remove-empty-dir.sh
-Scans a music library and returns a list of directories without music files and gives an option to delete them.

 ## pause-old-seeds.sh
 Pauses torrents in transmission that have been seeding for a given period of time (ignore list is available)